In This Article

 To help with humidity, you can also mist your plant with a spray bottle of water periodically.

 In the winter, when the air tends to be drier, you may want to consider running a humidifier to keep your moisture-loving plants happy.
 Prayer plants also like being grouped with other plants, which can help retain moisture, so consider displaying yours with several like-minded specimens.

 You may see brown tips on your prayer plant leaves—these occur when the air is too dry.
 You’ll know if your plant isn’t getting enough water if the lower leaves are yellow and curled up and the upper leaves develop spots.
-If you notice dust accumulating on your prayer plant’s leaves, be sure to wash it off under gentle running water.
+If you notice dust accumulating on your prayer plant’s leaves, be sure to wash it off under gently running water.
 Take care to snip off any dried or withered leaves as soon as you see them.